RohanBhasme/autoserv/README.md

-# autoserv
-aws automation with python
-This is the Second test
+# Automating AWS with pythonAutomation

+Repository for the A Cloud Guru course *Automating AWS with Python*

-## 01-webotron
+## 01-Webotron

-webotron is s script that will sync a local directory to and s3 bucket, and optionally configure routr 53 and cloudfron as well.
+Webotron is a script that will sync a local directory to a s3 bucket, and optionally configure Route 53 and cloudfront as well.

+### features

+Webotron currently has the following features:

+- List bucket
+- List contents of a bucket